Arts in the Field:

 When the time came for a performance, there was only one problem: Kristie hates being the center of attention.

 It’s something she had to overcome in her early years of teaching.
-Nowadays, she’s the Program Director of the Industrial-Organizational Psychology program at Minnesota State University, Mankato, accustomed to presenting to large groups of people.
+Nowadays, she’s the Program Director of the Industrial-Organizational Psychology program at Minnesota State University, Mankato, accustomed to presenting to large groups.
 But when she began her career at the University of Minnesota, Twin Cities, the nervousness that came with giving lectures to upwards of 150 students was palpable.

 The usual performance anxiety tricks didn’t work for her, and ultimately, Kristie came to her own conclusion.

 “You can only throw up before you lecture so many times.
-Then you have to get over it,” she stated.
+Then you have to get over it,” she states.

 Uccellino is made up of Hanna Cesario (left) and Kristie Campana.
 Photo courtesy of Kristie Campana.

-Luckily, with music, there was another solution.
-She approached Hanna with a request — teach her to harmonize so they could perform as a duo and share the spotlight.
+While experience eased her anxiety in the classroom, the prospect of singing for an audience reignited her nerves.
+Luckily, she found another solution.
+Kristie asked Hanna to teach her how to harmonize so they could perform as a duo and share the spotlight.

-Hanna agreed, and soon enough, Kristie was not only performing harmonies but arranging them as well.
-Along the way, she discovered that jazz was the sort of “fun challenge” she was looking for.
+Before long, Kristie was not only performing harmonies but arranging them as well.
+In doing this, she discovered that jazz was the sort of “fun challenge” she was looking for.

 One day, Hanna sat her down for a serious discussion.